michaelmarty/UniDec/readme.md

 The main App is the presenter (GUniDec.py).
 The presenter contains a model (the UniDec engine at unidec.py) and a view (mainwindow.py).
 The presenter coordinates transfer between the GUI and the engine.

+MetaUniDec has a similar structure with a presenter (mudpres.py), engine (mudeng.py), and view (mudview.py).

 ##Getting Started